-After a two-year hiatus, we are eager to repeat our Thanksgiving in Prague.
-Highlighted by a traditional turkey dinner exceeding our expectations, our leisurely eight nights in Central Europe’s most beautiful capital will include a plethora of stimulating music at a variety of exquisite theatres.
+Thanksgiving in Prague has become one of our most popular Tours.
+Highlighted by a traditional turkey dinner exceeding our expectations, our leisurely seven nights in Central Europe’s most beautiful capital will include a plethora of stimulating music at a variety of exquisite theatres.
 (Prague boasts three major opera houses and several major concert halls.)
-Once again we will stay at the city’s deluxe ‘art nouveau’ landmark Palace Hotel.

 There will be English surtitles for all of the Czech operas in the National Theatre and the Karlin Theatre.
+The Theatre of the Estates also offers English titles.
 The casts have not been announced at the time of this writing, but the city’s opera houses always offer their foremost artists whenever the Czech repertoire is scheduled.

-Accommodations for seven nights with a generous buffet breakfast included at the Palace Hotel, Prague’s deluxe ‘art nouveau’ hotel.
-Ideally located within comfortable walking distance of many important sights and theatres, the Palace is adjacent to historic Wenceslaus Square (now a busy commercial center) and only a few minutes from Old Town Square.
-This property offers a luxury restaurant, a convenient coffee shop, and a modern sauna and solarium.
-We are fortunate of have our confirmed reservations at this premium hotel during the busiest period of the year.
-All rooms are on the upgraded executive floors, and all single rooms are in double rooms for single occupancy.
+Accommodations for seven nights with a generous buffet breakfast included at the Paris Hotel, Prague’s deluxe ‘art nouveau’ hotel.
+Ideally located within comfortable walking distance of many important sights and theatres, the Paris is and only a few minutes walk from Old Town Square.
+This property offers the Sarah Bernhardt restaurant and the convenient Café de Paris for light meals, as well as a small fitness area with sauna and steambath.
+We are fortunate to have our confirmed reservations at this premium hotel during the busiest period of the year.
+All rooms are on the upgraded Executive floors, and all single rooms are in double rooms for single occupancy.

 Prices Per Person (Air Fare not Included)